sindhumanoharan1210/sql-sales-intelligence/README.md

-# 📊 SQL Sales Intelligence
+# 📊 Turning Sales Data into Strategic Decisions
-### Transforming Raw Sales Data into Strategic Business Decisions
+## An End-to-End SQL Business Intelligence Project

 > "Data tells us what happened.
 Analytics explains why it happened.
 Insights help decide what should happen next."